dwilkie/carrierwave_direct/README.md

       <%= f.submit %>
     <% end %>

-After uploading to S3, you'll need to update the new object with the returned key in ``new_user_url``:
+After uploading to S3, You'll need to update the uploader object with the returned key in the controller action that corresponds to `new_user_url`:

     @uploader.update_attribute :key, params[:key]